 As many as 67% of mobile users state that “pages and links being too small to click on” is a barrier to mobile shopping

 Sometimes, nothing irritates more than the perversity of inanimate objects.
-A research survey respondents confirmed that claim, with 67% of them stating that page elements too small to click on are the biggest barrier to mobile shopping.
+Respondents of a research survey confirmed that claim, with 67% of them stating that page elements too small to click on are the biggest barrier to having a good mobile shopping experience.
 On the other hand, 36% pointed to the interruptions from other mobile apps as the main obstacle to mobile shopping.

 It’s no surprise—if you want to buy an item, online shopping must be a comfortable and pleasant experience.
-This stands in line with a study that revealed that 51% of mobile users prefer to shop on a desktop because it’s easier.
+This stands in line with a study stating that 51% of mobile users prefer to shop on a desktop because it’s easier.